 The No Ivy League provides tools, projects, and guidance on whatever form of service you would like; including invasive plant removal, trail repair, and restoration planting.
 If you are interested, please contact Mary Verrilli.

 Earn community service credit for school or other service requirements!

-Join us for our regular Saturday volunteer events and become a steward of our beloved natural area: Forest Park!!
-Volunteers will take a short hike to one of our various sites and work off-trail removing English ivy, planting native plants and occasional trail work.
+Join us for our regular Wednesday and Saturday volunteer events and become a steward of our beloved natural area Forest Park!!
+Volunteers will take a short hike to one of our various sites and work off-trail removing ivy, planting native plants and occasional trail work.
 This is a DIRTY job so come prepared in grubby, long-sleeved clothing and boots.
 We'll provide gloves and tools.